Abulia is an illness that usually occurs after an injury to an area or areas of the brain. It’s associated with brain lesions.

 This treatment is often given in low doses with small increases in dosage over time.
 You should be monitored by your doctor while taking bromocriptine, due to potential negative side effects, including:

 - an increase in compulsive behaviors

 In a small number of case studies, L-dopa was tested as a potential treatment option.
-This study found that the L-dopa successfully treated severe cases of abulia, but the effects of this medication were not long-lasting.

 Dopamine medicine could prove helpful, but due to lack of evidence, it’s not generally used.
 These medications also have a list of side effects that include potential psychotic relapse in people who have experienced episodes of psychosis in the past.

 Abulia has been observed in association with: